 npm install hibp

-In this example, I'm only interested in the pwnedPassword method.
+In this example, I only need the pwnedPassword method.

 import { pwnedPassword } from 'hibp';

-This method calls the 'search password by range' service and returns how many times a password has been exposed in a breach.
+This method calls the Pwned Passwords API and returns how many times a password has appeared in a breach.

 It expects the password in plain text as an argument.
 It runs asynchronously and returns a Promise.